mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 1. Install Python (PyInstaller works with 3.6 which is the latest Python version at the time of writing).
 Use these settings:
   * Install Python only for the current user (otherwise there may be problems with permissions later on)
-  * Add the path (you have to restart to get the path working)
+  * Add the path (you have to restart to get the path to work)
 2. `pip install pyinstaller`
 3. `pip install pyqt5`
 4. Find the installation path for PyQt5 (example: "C:\Python\Python35\Lib\site-packages\PyQt5\Qt\bin")